Completeness from Gravitational Scattering: Introduction

-There is an intriguing corollary of our results that pertains to the phenomenologically relevant case of the $SU(5)$ and $SO(10)$ grand unified theories.
-Famously, in order to fit the standard model field content, these theories require a minimal set of representations that include $\mathbf{5}, \mathbf{10}, \mathbf{24}$ and $ \mathbf{16}, \mathbf{10}, \mathbf{45}$, respectively.
-Curiously, we find that these sets are sufficient to derive charge completeness, while any {\it smaller} sets are not.
-This implies that the phenomenologically required field content of the $SO(10)$ and $SU(5)$ grand unified theories is exactly sufficient to guarantee the completeness of electromagnetic charges.
+Our results have implications for the phenomenologically relevant case of grand unified theory (GUT) with $G= SU(5)$ or $Spin(10)$.
+As is well known, a proper embedding of the standard model within $SU(5)$ GUT mandates the existence of the $\mathbf{5}$ and $\mathbf{10}$ for the matter and the $\mathbf{24}$ for the Higgs.
+Curiously, this set of representations is precisely sufficient to derive charge completeness, with any smaller set failing to do so.
+Meanwhile, $Spin(10)$ GUT requires the $\mathbf{16}$ for the matter and the $\mathbf{10}$ for the Higgs.
+In this case, the phenomenologically required matter representations correspond exactly to the minimal set needed to derive charge completeness.
+In other words, the phenomenologically required field content of the $SU(5)$ and $Spin(10)$ GUTs is exactly sufficient to guarantee the completeness of electromagnetic charges.

-We should emphasize that a critical assumption in our logic is that gravitational scattering is unitarized at tree level.
-From a top-down perspective, the assumption of a tree-level ultraviolet is well motivated by the litany of examples from string theory, which always describes a tree-level completion whenever it is weakly coupled.
-From the bottom up, this is natural because the diffeomorphism invariance of the graviton is a classical notion, so perturbative $\hbar$ counting suggests that any unitarizing states should enter at tree level~\cite{Cheung:2016wjt}.
-Notably, the condition of tree-level dynamics, together with tame Regge behavior, is actually sufficient to bootstrap string amplitudes uniquely~\cite{Cheung:2024uhn,Cheung:2024obl, Cheung:2025tbr}.

-In any case, the assumption of tree-level scattering plays an outsized role in our conclusions: because of it, the objects whose existence we deduce will be single-particle states.
-A byproduct of this fact is that our claim of completeness will be both stronger and weaker than the conventional notion of completeness invoked in the swampland literature~\cite{Polchinski:2003bq,Banks:2010zn,Harlow:2018tng,Heidenreich:2021xpr,Rudelius:2020orz}.
-In those works, completeness makes no reference to whether the charged states are single-particle or multi-particle.
-That is, the presence of ultracharged states is essentially trivialized by the existence of multi-particle states, provided there already exist states of some fundamental charge.
-For this reason the weight of the swampland conjectures falls on whether these fundamentally charged states are present in the first place.
+For clarity, let us tabulate our assumptions very explicitly.
+Our arguments rigorously imply a version of the completeness hypothesis, provided there is: \begin{itemize}[itemsep=0pt] \labelitemi{} \item {\it i}) an exact symmetry $G$, \item {\it ii}) a starting set of charged states $Q$, and \item {\it iii}) a tree-level ultraviolet completion of gravity. \end{itemize} Obviously, assumptions {\it i}) and {\it ii}) are required just to have a symmetry to speak of and some seed set of states to scatter.
+We will elaborate in immense detail later on about the precise choices of $G$ and $Q$ for which completeness is established.